kinode-dao/kinode-book/src/install.md

 ## Build From Source

+You can compile the binary from source using the following instructions.

 ### Acquire Rust and various tools

-Now, we need to install Rust and some `cargo` tools.
+Install Rust and some `cargo` tools, by running the following in your terminal:
-In your terminal, run:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh